BAD CREDIT APARTMENTS IN AUSTIN, TX :: APARTMENTS EXPRESS - AUSTIN APARTMENT LOCATOR - ASAP MOVE-IN APARTMENT LOCATOR

 How to Improve Your Chances (Even with Low Credit)

-If your credit isn’t where you want it to be, here’s how you can boost your odds:
+If your credit is not where you want it to be, here is how you can boost your odds:

 • Be upfront about your credit when speaking with a locator or leasing agent.